abelsamuelambitious/Ghost-Numbers/README.md

 The sequence $C(k)$ is defined by the crossover point where $n! > n^k$.
 This project implements an $O(1)$ amortized linear scan algorithm to identify non-trivial ghost numbers, verifying the structural laws proven in the paper.
 ## Verification & Reproducibility
-The data presented in Section 5 and Section 7 of the paper was generated using the `compute_ghosts.py` script provided in this repository.
+The data presented in Section 5 and Section 7 of the paper was generated using the `Ghosts.py` script provided in this repository.
 - The computation employs an O(1) amortized scan that tracks the factorial-power crossover sequence $C(k)$ sequentially.
 - Every ghost number $g_i$ output by this script is verified against the linear invariant $g_i = a_i + i + 2$ (Theorem 4.2).
-- The `skips.txt` file serves as the definitive dataset for the results reported in the paper's numerical evidence tables.
+- The `ghosts.txt` file serves as the definitive dataset for the results reported in the paper's numerical evidence tables.
 ## Features
 - **$O(1)$ Performance:** Uses logarithmic state tracking to bypass expensive iterative searches.